ali-moradzade/db-vaccination-center/README.md

 # Vaccination Center
-This is my final project of the Database Design course at AUT.\
+This is my final project of the ***Database Design*** course at AUT.
+(Fall 1400)

-Vaccination Center is a basic version of vaccination center that supports many things.
+*Vaccination Center* is the basic version of vaccination center in reality that supports many things.
-All error handling, logic and type checkings are done by MySQL, and the java program just, creates a view and some handlers to connect the program to its database.
+All error handling, logic and type checkings are done by MySQL, and the java program just creates a view and some handlers to connect the program to its database.

-you can read project description from [Here](db-final-fall-1400.pdf)
+You can read project description from [Here](db-final-fall-1400.pdf)

 # Features

 ## General Operations:
 - Siging up in the system
-- Login as a user
+- Signing in as a user
-- Login as a doctor
+- Signing in as a doctor
-- Login as a nurse
+- Signing in as a nurse

 ## User Operations:
 - Change password
-- Show vaccinations center points
+- Show vaccination center points
 - Show each day injections
 - Show each brand vaccinated people

 ## Doctor Operations:
 - Create brand
-- Create vaccisnation center
+- Create vaccination center
 - Delete ordinary user or nurse account

 ## Nurse Operations: